ruqqusshill/ruqqietest/README.md

 Thanks for checking out RuqqieNav!
-This is my first attempt at an open source app and provides a slide-out navigation drawer combined with a swipe to refesh Webview which shows a list of the most common links and helps make navigating around the mobile site of Ruqqus.com more convenient.
+This is my first attempt at an open source app, it provides a slide-out navigation drawer combined with a swipe to refesh Webview giving you a quick-access list of the most common links you'll need and generally making navigating around the mobile site of Ruqqus.com more convenient.

 This is made using Kotlin in Android Studio and I have no idea what I'm doing most of the time.
 If you see anything ridiculous please open an issue and I will pretend to know how to fix it.